dblasko/cv-job-matcher/README.md

 ```bash
 streamlit run app.py
 ```
-The application will pop up in your default browser and using it should be straightforward: you can upload any CV in PDF format and the application will return a list of jobs that matches the CV, along with scores and improvement recommendations for the jobs dynamically. **This works after the preprocessed data has been generated, if you do not have the preprocessed data, refer to the "Generating the preprocessed job data" section**.
+The application will pop up in your default browser and using it should be straightforward: you can upload any CV in PDF format and the application will return a list of jobs that matches the CV, along with scores and improvement recommendations for the jobs dynamically. **This works after the preprocessed data has been generated, if you do not have the preprocessed data, refer to the "Generating the preprocessed job data" section.**.

 ## Generating the preprocessed job data